nigelcharman/ombfw-videos/script/source.md

 If you control the weed, please fill out at least the "Treated?", "Date controlled", "How treated" and "Treatment substance" fields.

-You don't need to update the "Status update" field in this case, the status will automatically change based on the treatment fields you have filled in.
+You don't need to update the *Status update* field in this case, the status will automatically change based on the treatment fields you have filled in.

 ---
 ![](OMB Mortimer updated.png)